dart1277/pite_lab2/README.md

 # PitE_lab2

 ## TicTacToe - Client/Server Edition
 Simple implementation of game using sockets.
+Game uses 3x3 grid to play and fields are numeratoed 0-8.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

 ## Usage
 1. Run OXServer.py